 Whether it’s anorexia, bulimia, or binge eating disorder, these thoughts and behavioral patterns can ingratiate their way into their daily lives and become the predominant thoughts.
 They listen to the guilt-fueled voice telling them they aren’t good enough, they could be doing more, and that their current state — no matter what it is — isn’t worthy of love.

 Feeling food guilt in and of itself isn’t classified as an eating disorder — it’s how these feelings influence our behaviors and becomes a trigger for something else that can become a problem.
 The feelings of judgment over what we choose to eat become prevalent and the only thing we think about before we go out to eat with friends or even get a meal with a loved one.
 The guilt hides the inability to love ourselves, accept who we are, and be gentle with ourselves in times of crisis.

 Learning how to break the internal struggle surrounding food guilt and any associated eating disorders can be challenging for any person.
 These are deeply ingrained feelings we have learned to associate with food that has informed our behaviors for generations.
 However, with the right love, care, and support system in place, you can find powerful ways to break the cycle of food guilt and remake your relationship with food.
 Aster Springs can help.

-If you or a loved one is suffering from an eating disorder or intense feelings of food guilt, our personalized eating disorder treatment center in Glen Allen, VA, has helped countless people like you get the help they need.
-Contact us today at 804-415-7603 to learn more about the eating disorders we treat and speak to a member of the team today.
+If you or a loved one is suffering from an eating disorder or intense feelings of food guilt, our personalized eating disorder treatment centers have helped countless people like you get the help they need.
+Find the location nearest you to learn more about the eating disorders we treat and speak to a member of the team today.